What a Crash Victim Should Do Next

 Protect the file

-Preserve the scene, identify all possible insurers and policies, request the right records early, and calendar the deadlines that begin running right away. fileciteturn58file0
+Preserve the scene, identify all possible insurers and policies, request the right records early, and calendar deadlines that begin running immediately.

 | Stage | What to do | Main purpose | Key output |